-Line 2 - Enter your total amount of gross exempt unitary corporation dividends other than gross exempt cross-article dividends, which are reported separately in Part 2, line 6.
+Line 2 - Enter your total amount of gross exempt unitary corporation dividends other than gross exempt cross-article dividends, which are reported separately on Part 2, line 6.

-Line 4 - If you made the safe harbor election by marking an X in Schedule A, line 1, multiply line 3 by 40% (.40) and enter the result.
+Line 4 - If you made the safe harbor election by marking an \boldsymbol{X} on Schedule A, line 1, multiply line 3 by 40% (.40) and enter the result.
 See the instructions for Schedule A.